yeelunz/Traking/README.md

 - CSRT tracker requires `opencv-contrib-python` (cv2.legacy).
 If you want to use CSRT, uninstall opencv-python and install the contrib build instead.
 - OC-SORT wrapper relies on Ultralytics YOLOv11 for detections (`ultralytics` package) and the `ocsort` PyPI package.
 Both are listed in `requirements.txt`.
 - StrongSORT wrapper reuses the cloned `libs/StrongSORT` repo plus Ultralytics YOLOv11; make sure `ultralytics`, `torch`, and OpenCV are installed (see `requirements.txt`).
+- ToMP integration uses the bundled `libs/pytracking` checkout.
+Download the pretrained weights (e.g. `tomp50.pth.tar`) into `libs/pytracking/pytracking/networks/` and ensure `pytracking/pytracking/evaluation/local.py` points `network_path` there.
+Requires PyTorch (GPU optional) and will fall back to CPU when `device: "cpu"` or when CUDA is unavailable and `force_cpu_if_no_cuda: true`.
+Install `timm` (already listed in `requirements.txt`) because several ToMP backbones rely on it.

 Install:
 ```bat